wking-io/elm-live/Readme.md

 Proxy requests to paths starting with `prefix` to another server.
 Requires `--proxyHost` and should be a string like `/api`.
 Defaults to not proxying

 #### `-y, --proxyHost`
 Proxy requests to another server running at `host`.
-Requires `--proxyHost` and should be a full URL, eg. `http://localhost:9000`.
+Requires `--proxyPrefix` and should be a full URL, eg. `http://localhost:9000`.
 Defaults to not proxying

 #### `-b, --before-build [EXECUTABLE]`
 Run `EXECUTABLE` before every rebuild.
 This way you can easily use other tools like _elm-css_ or _browserify_ in your workflow.